-What: With a lovely garden atrium, this Little Italy staple has been around since 1975 and has something on the menu for everyone.
+With a lovely garden atrium, this Little Italy staple has been around since 1975 and has something on the menu for everyone.
+With an inventive menu focused on Northern Italian delicacies, you can taste test all of the Esposito’s dishes that never go wrong.
+See IL Cortile’s full menu here.

 2. Da Nico

-What: If you’re looking for delicious pizza, Da Nico is where to go.
-You can make your own or choose from one of their classics.
-Either way, you’ll end the meal with a powdered sugar zeppole.
+If you’re looking for delicious pizza, Da Nico is where to go.
+You can make your own or choose from one of their classic brick oven options.
+Opt to sit outside in their divine courtyard while you enjoy their rustic Italian-American type fare.
+And don’t forget to end your meal with a powdered sugar zeppole.
+See Da Nico’s full menu here.

 4. Baz Bagel & Restaurant